-- (a) If a competitor fires a sighting shot on the sighting target of another competitor, he shall not be penalized. - (b) If a competitor fires a sighting shot on the record target of another shooter, he shall be penalized by deduction of two points from his own score. - (c) Any crossfire of a record shot onto another shooter's target will be scored as a miss (zero). - 38 14.8Ricochets-Aholemadebyaricochetpelletdoesnotcountas a hit and will not be scored.
+- (a) If a competitor fires a sighting shot on the sighting target of another competitor, he shall not be penalized. - (b) If a competitor fires a sighting shot on the record target of another shooter, he shall be penalized by deduction of two points from his own score. - (c) Any crossfire of a record shot onto another shooter's target will be scored as a miss (zero). - 14.8 Ricochets A hole made by a ricochet pellet does not count as a hit and will not be scored.

-14.10 Excessive Hits -
+38 14.10 Excessive Hits -

 - (a) If a competitor fires more shots on a record bullseye than provided for in the program, he shall not be penalized for the first two (2) occurrences.
 For the third (3rd) and all succeeding shots, he shall be penalized by the deduction of two points for each occurrence, starting with the first target in the series/position.
-The competitor must fire a correspondingly fewer number of shots at the succeeding bullseye in the same match. - (b) If there are more hits on a shooter's record target than are provided for in the program, and it is impossible to confirm thatanothershooter(s) fired the shot(s), than corresponding to the number of surplus shots, the hits of highest value shall be nullified.
+The competitor must fire a correspondingly fewer number of shots at the succeeding bullseye in the same match. - (b) If there are more hits on a shooter's record target than are provided for in the program, and it is impossible to confirm that another shooter(s) fired the shot(s), than corresponding to the number of surplus shots, the hits of highest value shall be nullified.
 When using AR-5/10 or AR-5/5 targets, the nullified hit will come from the target with the extra shots. when using AR5/1, electronic targets, or rolls of targets, the extra shots at the end of the string will be nullified. - (c) If a competitor wishes to disclaim a bullet hole on his target, he will report this immediately to the Range Officer.
 If the Range Officer cannot confirm beyond all reasonable doubt that the competitor did not fire the disputed shot(s) the shot will be credited to the competitor and will be so recorded.

-The following shall be considered sufficient to justify the
+The following shall be considered sufficient to justify the annulment of a shot:

-- If the Scorer confirms by his observation of the competitor and the target that the competitor did not fire the shot. - (2) If a "missed shot" is reported by another competitor or scorer at approximately the same time, and from within the neighboring two or three shooting stations. - (d) If a shooter received a confirmed crossfired shot and it's impossible to determine which shot is his, he will be credited with the value of the highest undetermined shot.
+If the Scorer confirms by his observation of the competitor and the target that the competitor did not fire the shot.

-14.11 Scoring Altered Targets - Targets intentionally altered ormarkedtobenefitashooteroverothercompetitors, will not be scored.
+- (2) If a "missed shot" is reported by another competitor or scorer at approximately the same time, and from within the neighboring two or three shooting stations. - (d) If a shooter received a confirmed crossfired shot and it's impossible to determine which shot is his, he will be credited with the value of the highest undetermined shot. - 14.11 Scoring Altered Targets Targets intentionally altered or marked to benefit a shooter over other competitors, will not be scored.